gordonmleigh/gordonmleigh/README.md

 - Co-founded a software development consultancy which specialized in complex automation projects
 - Delivered a number of website, embedded, and desktop applications for a range of clients
-- Focus project [MethaMeasure](https://methameasure.co.uk/): Patient Medication Record (PMR) and drug dispensing system
+- Focus project: [MethaMeasure](https://methameasure.co.uk/): Patient Medication Record (PMR) and drug dispensing system
   - Worked closely with client for a period of three years, variously as sole or principal developer
   - Designed and built second-generation system from ground up
   - Innovated on UX to greatly improve user efficiency for common tasks and reduce customer support resource requirements by 90%